• Support Harris

 Telling a Personal Story to Build Solidarity & Advocate for Change

-• During the final module, students will explore the art of personal storytelling as a powerful tool for creating empathy, fostering connections with their readers, and advocating for meaningful change in the realm of public policy.
+• During the final module, participants will explore the art of personal storytelling as a powerful tool for creating empathy, fostering connections with their readers, and advocating for meaningful change in the realm of public policy.

 Develop Your Writing Portfolio